sábado, 23 de diciembre de 2017

 The Beginner's Guide to Mindful Eating

 Practicing mindful eating is a really easy way to actually savor the season's treats more while feeling less like you overdid it—because by truly learning to relish every single bite, you're able to better observe how satisfied you actually are.
-Most importantly, it has nothing to do with dieting or restriction.
-To the contrary, mindful eating is about maximizing enjoyment.

 Curious how to get started?
 Try Gilbert's mindful eating technique for beginners below.